MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 - Meet users where they work.
 A vast user base uses Microsoft 365 client applications and now can access Your own data and service in one unified experience.
 - Enriched insights by combining ISV data with Microsoft Graph data.
 - Universal integration with Microsoft 365 apps, and Microsoft Search, Context IQ and Viva, with one connector.
-- Expanded channels to showcase ISV data, potentially increasing user base
+- Expanded channels to showcase ISV data, potentially increasing user base.

 **Where to start:**